yamalight/generator-powder/README.md

 6. Run the app using `gulp` command

 Please, note that if you chose to initialize the app from the beginning, you might need to remove `node_modules` folder and re-run `npm install` inside of a vagrant box to re-compile some of the node modules, otherwise you might get some warnings that are not critical (e.g. `Failed to load c++ bson extension, using pure JS version`).

+### Docker

+You can as well quickly setup a [docker](https://www.docker.com/) container that includes all the required packages for puwder.js app to work (assuming you have docker installed).
+It is recommended to generate powder.js app without initialization.
+Doing so will allow compiling all the depenend node modules inside of the docker container from the beginning thus saving you time.
+To do so, follow the steps below:

+1. Run `yo powder:docker` to generate all the required docker files
+2. Run `docker build -t appname .` to generate new docker container
+3. Run `docker run -i -t -p 8080:8080 appname` to launch generated container

+Please, note that adding Dockerfile (running `powder:docker`) changes your package.json file and removes post-install directive from it.
+It is done to allow docker to cache `npm install` and `bower install` steps so that if you change only your app files, you don't need to wait for these steps again.

 ### TODO